midniteio/cuke-cluster-js/README.md

 # cuke-cluster-js

+## cuke-cluster-js is no longer supported for development. ##
+### Please see https://github.com/midniteio/multi-cuke for future development ###

+An inherit issue with using cluster as your worker/process coordinator occurs if your tests require spawning a server that listens to port 0 for dynamic port allocation.
+The cluster api has specific handling around this and some other IO communication channels that make it not ideal for generic handling of processes.
+As it's built on top child_process.fork(), it's safer and more flexible to reimplement this parallelization utilizing that. https://github.com/midniteio/multi-cuke is built on that principle, using this repository as a springboard, and it's advised to use that module in place of cuke-cluster-js now.

+#### Archived for reference ####

 `cuke-cluster-js` is an implementation for parallelized Cucumber-js testing using Node's Cluster API.

 It utilizes the Gherkin JS module as a parser to determine the entire set of scenarios that fit the passed arguments and spins up workers to run each- up to the number of available OS processor, or alternatively the passed number of workers (lesser of the two).
 As a test worker ends, a new worker is spun up to handle the next scenario on the stack, until empty.